Jewel Changi Airport: Retail

 Jewel houses both local and international brands, such as the first Apple Store located inside an airport complex and the first permanent Pokémon Center in Asia outside of Japan.
 Other tenants include: Muji, Zara, Uniqlo, Don Don Donki, Massimo Dutti, a Shaw Theatres cinema that includes an IMAX theatre, a FairPrice Finest supermarket, as well as a food court.

 Jewel has a lineup of athleisure brands, such as Nike, Adidas, Descente, On, Fila, and New Balance.
 It also features a mix of local and international and local restaurant chains, such as A&W Restaurants, Jumbo Seafood, Shake Shack, Bee Cheng Hiang, Bengawan Solo, Ya Kun Kaya Toast, and Irvins.

 Awards

 Jewel Changi Airport was accorded the 2016 International Architecture Award by the Chicago Athenaeum, an international museum of architecture and design.

 In November 2019, the airport received the Special Jury Award at that year's Mapic Awards.

 In 2024, it was publicly voted "My Favourite Shopping Mall" by the Singapore Retailers Association at the SRA Retail Awards.

 Jewel Changi Airport also received Tripadvisor's 2025 Travellers' Choice Award, based on reviews from millions of travellers, ranking the airport among the top 10% worldwide.

 In popular culture

 The song "The Right Time" by Singaporean singer JJ Lin was inspired by Jewel, which was featured in the music video.

-It also appeared in Coldplay's music video for the 2024 song "Man in the Moon".
+It also appeared in Coldplay's music video for the 2024 song "Man in the Moon" and the fourth-season finale of "Hacks".